pjhades/tolarian-academy/crypto-coursera.md

 `g^b`, he/she can immediately compute `g^(a*b)` and so does B.
 But for public-key encryption, one party must wait the peer to send the encrypted shared secret before actual communication starts.

+# Week 6 - Public Key Encryption

+For the security of a public key encryption system, as the attacker knows the public key, it's necessary to achieve CCA security, where the attacker is allowed to decrypt any cipher text submitted to the system, but she should be unable to tell which plain text she submits to the system is decrypted.

+A **trapdoor function** is a mapping from `X` to `Y` which is invertible under a public key `pk` and a secret key `sk`.
+That is, `pk` determines the function in the forward direction, whereas `sk` determines the function in the backward direction.
+Trapdoor functions are **one-way**, which means without `sk`, computing the inverse is hard.

+A way to construct public key encryption from trapdoor functions `F: X->Y` is:

+1. generate `x` from `X`
+2. get `y = F(pk, x)`
+3. get `k = Hash(x)`
+4. encrypt with symmetric cipher `c = E(k, m)`
+5. output `(y, c)`

+So here `x` is used to generate the symmetric cipher key and itself is protected with the trapdoor function.

+This construction is secure as long as `F` is a secure trapdoor function, and the symmetric cipher provides authenticated encryption, and finally the hash function is a random oracle.

+The trapdoor function should never be directly used as the encryption/decryption algorithm.

+The **RSA trapdoor permutation** is a trapdoor function that simply raises the input `x` to `x^e`, and the inverse is to raise `y` to `y^d`, where `e` and `d` are integers satisfying `e*d = 1 (mode phi(N))`, where `N = p*q`, and `p` and `q` are large primes.
+The security relies on the RSA assumption that the permutation is one-way.

+Plugging RSA trapdoor permutation to the public key encryption construction above gives us the ISO standardized RSA public key encryption.

+PKCS#1 v1.5 is a counterexample of incorrectly using RSA function.
+With the leakage of information about whether the padding format is correct after RSA decryption, the attacker can tamper the cipher text and verify if the cipher text is valid under PKCS#1, thus enabling her to decrypt all the content of the cipher text.